The Ennis-Handy House graces Goodland

-The Seaman sisters did millinery (women’s hat making) work and the sewing room upstairs pays tribute to that.
+The Seaman sisters did millinery (women’s hat making) work.
+Their shop was known for the “elegance and intricacy of its designs” (PDF).
+The sewing room upstairs pays tribute to the Seaman sisters’ work.
 Look for the package of fabric still in its Millisack’s store wrapper.
-(C.M.
-Millisack owned an early Goodland store and provided funds for “coffee mill houses“.)

-After Mary sold the house, it became a boarding house for gentlemen and married couples.
-Sherman County Treasurer Roy Heston bought the house in 1930, returning to a home.
+In 1917, Mrs. Ennis sold the house to James P. Cullen.
+After Mrs. Ennis moved, Cullen turned the home into a boarding house.
+He rented furnished rooms to single gentlemen or married couples.
+In 1930, Emily A. Stewart bought the house.
+She kept the house for only three years, then selling it to Sherman County Treasurer Roy Heston.
+Heston turned it into his home.
 His daughters Gloria and Twila Heston’s room is now called the Children’s Room.
 In that room, see the model of the house that Ken Yoke built.

-In 1939, the house became Bower Funeral Home.
-They held funerals on the first floor.
+In 1939, the Hestons moved two blocks north to care for Heston’s father-in-law.
+The Hestons then rented the house to Bower Funeral Home.
+The Bowers held funerals on the first floor (PDF).
 The mourners sat in the house’s living room.
 In the living room, look for the charioteer on the chandelier and find a tissue box cover that looks like an Easter Island sculpture.

-Calvin T. Handy bought the house Oct.
+Calvin T. Handy, who owned Handy Chevrolet, bought the house Oct.
 6, 1956.
-He owned Handy Chevrolet.
-Handy family retained the house until Edythe Handy died in August 2000.
-The Handys lived in the house so long that it became known as the Handy House.
+The Handy family retained the house until Edythe Handy died in August 2000.
+Some say the house is haunted (PDF).

-House’s kitchen is now the gift shop.
-Souvenirs of the house and many publications about Sherman County are available.
+The house’s kitchen is now the gift shop.
+Souvenirs of the Ennis-Handy House and many publications about Sherman County are available.
 Suggested donation is $5 for adults aged 12-59, $4 for senior citizens and $3 for children aged 2-11.

 House stands on one of the original brick intersections from 1921.